Porsche Young Driver Academy Class of 2018

 His curiosity for competing caused him to evaluate the motorsport landscape, and he quickly realized the growth potential in racing sports cars.
 He embarked upon the transition to road courses through his coaches and instructors at Skip Barber Racing School at Laguna Seca.
 Through this testing and racing in an open wheel platform, he realized his skills could translate into some of the more challenging rear-engine race cars.

-In 2017, Max commenced his road racing career in the 2017 Pirelli GT3 Cup Trophy USA.
-Max exceeded all expectations by winning the opening round of the 2017 Pirelli cup at Thunderhill Raceway Park in Willow, California, topping a 31-car field in his very first professional sports car race.
-Max completed his extraordinary inaugural 16-race season by podiuming every weekend in finishing as runner-up in the highly contested 2017 Pirelli Cup Trophy USA Diamond-class championship.
+Max commenced his road racing career in the 2017 Pirelli GT3 Cup Trophy USA series.
+Max exceeded all expectations by winning the opening round of the 2017 Pirelli Cup at Thunderhill Raceway Park in Willow, California, topping a 31-car field in his very first professional sports car race.
+Max completed his extraordinary inaugural 16-race season by podiuming every weekend in finishing as vice-champion in the highly contested 2017 Pirelli Cup Trophy USA Diamond-class championship.